MilaNLProc/mila-website-backend/content/publication/2024-explaining-speech-classification-models-word-level-audio-segments-paralinguistic-features/index.md

 title: Explaining Speech Classification Models via Word-Level Audio Segments and Paralinguistic Features
-authors: '["Eliana Pastor","Alkis Koudounas","Giuseppe Attanasio","Dirk Hovy","Elena
+authors: ["Eliana Pastor","Alkis Koudounas","Giuseppe Attanasio","Dirk Hovy", "Elena Baralis"]
-  Baralis"]'
 date: 2024/3
 doi: ''
 publishDate: '2024-03-11T13:52:28+01:00'
 publication_types:
 - '1'
 publication: 'Proceedings of the 18th Conference of the European Chapter of the Association  for Computational Linguistics (Volume 1: Long Papers)'
 publication_short: 'Proceedings of the 18th Conference of the European Chapter of the Association for Computational Linguistics (Volume 1: Long Papers)'
 abstract: "Predictive models make mistakes and have biases.
 To combat both, we need\